jolonf/SimpleParsec/README.md

 ```
 - `tag()` adds a label to a nested parser result which can be used for processing the AST later.
 - `ignore()` will match its parser but not add the results to the AST.
-- `concat()` concat takes an array of parsers and ensures they all occur one after the other.
+- `concat()` takes an array of parsers and ensures they all occur one after the other.
 - `times()` expects the parser to occur a multiple number of times, with a specified minimum.
 - `iws()` is short for in-line whitespace, i.e. whitespace that doesn't include new lines, or
 simply spaces and tabs.
 It matches one or more.
 To match a single character use `iwsChar()`.